sogaiu/janet-pegdoc/README.md

 ## Credits

 Portions of tests and the documentation come from Janet and the janet-lang.org website.
+In addition, spork/http is included.

 Thus the following license applies to at least those portions.

 ```
-Copyright (c) 2019, 2020, 2021, 2022, 2023 Calvin Rose and contributors
+Copyright (c) 2019, 2020, 2021, 2022, 2023, 2024 Calvin Rose and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of
 this software and associated documentation files (the "Software"), to deal in